1.2. Connect to Red Pitaya

 This is the most common and recommended way of connecting and using your Red Pitaya boards.
 Your LAN network must have DHCP settings enabled which is true with most local networks.
 With this, a simple plug and play approach is enabled.
 Having a Red Pitaya board connected to the local network will enable quick access to all Red Pitaya applications using only your web browser.

-Follow these three simple steps to start using your Red Pitaya:
+Follow these five simple steps to start using your Red Pitaya:

 Note

-After the third step, you will get a Red Pitaya main page, as shown below.
+After the fifth step, you will get a Red Pitaya main page, as shown below.

 Red Pitaya’s main page user interface.